- Research Misconduct

 - Sharing paper mill/answer bank websites or information with other students

-- Stealing another student's academic materials (e.g., books, notes, assignments, etc.)
+- Stealing another student's academic materials (such as books, notes, assignments, etc.)

-- Denying University resources needed by another student (e.g., hiding library materials, stealing lab equipment, etc.)
+- Denying another student needed University resources (such as hiding library materials, stealing lab equipment, etc.)

 Failing to Report Alleged Violation

-- Failing to report any known or suspected violation of this Policy
+- Failing to report any known or suspected violation of the Policy

 Failing to Follow Applicable Policies, Procedures, Rules